 That’s about it.
 All that really matters is the writing.
 But if you act professionally, follow the instructions, and compose a sensible bio, we’ll root for your writing.

 —Excerpted from The First 100 Words.
-Writers who donate $6 to the journal when submitting receive downloads of The First 100 Words and the most recent issue of the journal.
+Writers who enter a contest receive digital downloads of The First 100 Words as well as the most recent edition of the journal.